jtrain/jtrain.github.com/_posts/2013-01-09-procedureus-is-sweetprocess.md

 There is good news though:

 > The good news is, the feeling that all the good names are taken is an illusion.
 It must be, because I felt it in 1995.
-Squatters have registered huge numbers of names, certainly, but they can’t register names as fast as 26^n grows.
+Squatters have registered huge numbers of names, certainly, but they can’t register names as fast as 26 to the power of n grows.

 Paul is saying that there are just **so many different combinations of names**, that while you may not be able to register `cool.com`, it doesn't matter because there are plenty of other names out there that actually represent what you do.